- Emergency cash advances up to $500

 - Dave cannot give users a new advance until their balance has been paid back.
 Make sure your account balance is $0 before you request another advance.
 In addition, your eligibility is based on your standing within the Dave app, so if you have failed to pay back an advance by the settlement date, your next advance may be for a lower amount.

 - Is the Dave app legitimate?

-- The Dave app is legitimate, but read the terms and conditions carefully to familiarize yourself with the fees and policies.
+- The Dave app is legitimate and offers legitimate cash advances.
+Read the terms and conditions carefully to familiarize yourself with its fees and policies.

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.